A Different Approach to Whole-Horse Education

 Holistic care means whole-horse care.

 It begins with a strong foundation.
 This includes environment & handling, nutrition, preventive care, tack fit, hoof care and daily management.
-When those foundations are stable, clearer decisions can be made about everything that follows.
+When those foundations are stable, clearer decisions can be made with everything that follows in their care.

-The question is: What does this horse need, in this moment, based on the full picture?
+The modern marketing of ‘holistic’ has become quite misleading and has driven a wedge between wellness camps.
+The question shouldn’t be ‘which side to choose’.
+The question just is: What does this horse need, in this moment, based on the full picture?

 Before injecting a young performance horse, we first come back to our foundation, by asking: